China accuses US of ‘paranoid delusion’ over huge innovation bill | Malay Mail

 BEIJING, June 9 — Beijing today accused Washington of “paranoid delusion” after the US Senate passed a sweeping industrial policy bill aimed at countering the surging economic threat from China.

-America’s political parties overcame partisan divisions to support pumping more than US$170 billion (RM700 billion) into research and development, one of the most significant achievements in Congress since Joe Biden’s presidency began in January.
+America’s political parties overcame partisan divisions to support pumping more than US$170 billion into research and development, one of the most significant achievements in Congress since Joe Biden’s presidency began in January.

 The United States Innovation and Competition Act represents the largest investment in scientific research and technological innovation “in generations”, according to Senate Majority Leader Chuck Schumer.